Soonad/Whitepaper/README.md

 lose absurd amounts of money for bugs like the [heartbleed](http://heartbleed.com) and [TheDAO][DAO].
 One example may have [degraded Planet Earth's total installed CPU capacity by 30%][meltdown-spectre].
-Faulty software and malwares are widespread on the industry, sometimes causing [airplanes to crash][737-max], and hospitals to [stop operating][ohio-hospital].
+Faulty software and malwares are widespread in the industry, sometimes causing [airplanes to crash][737-max], and hospitals to [stop operating][ohio-hospital].

 Imagine a world without bugs and malware?
-As far-fetched as it might seems, existing technologies such as formal proofs are perfectly capable of eliminating bugs by ensuring that a program's behavior matches its specification[^1].
+As far-fetched as it might seem, existing technologies such as formal proofs are perfectly capable of eliminating bugs by ensuring that a program's behavior matches its specification[^1].
-Here, we will explain how Moonad, an operating system built on top of a proof language can address these problems.
+Here, we will explain how Moonad, an operating system built on top of a proof language, can address these problems.

 From a **performance** perspective, our most widely used programming languages have several, unavoidable inefficiencies that, by design, make them many times